HoViet0107/walmart/README.md

 - **Extract**: Load raw transactional data from CSV files.
 - **Transform**: Clean, normalize, and structure data (handle missing values, remove duplicates, format data).
 - **Load**: Store clean data into a MySQL database for analysis.
+- **Analyze & Report**: Generate overview about customer, product and purchase.
+Summarize total revenue, summary of the top 10 users with the highest total spending.

 ## Technologies Used

     - Python: Programming language used for implementing the Spark ETL process.
     - PySpark: PySpark is the Python API for Apache Spark.
 It enables you to perform real-time, large-scale data processing in a distributed environment using Python.
+    - Matplotlib & Seaborn: For data visualization (bar charts, line charts, etc.) to support insights and reporting.
+    - Openpyxl: Used to export processed data and reports to Excel format (.xlsx).
     - MySQL: The final processed data is loaded into a MySQL database.

 ## Transformation